 - Level 6 Felony: Minimum time is 6 months, Advisory time is 1 year, and Maximum time is

 Felony convictions can also have fines assessed in the amount of $10,000.00.

 Most Felony sentences can have part or all of the jail sentence suspended, and an order of probation can be entered.
 Alternative sentences often include home detention, work release, and any other program offered by that particular county.

-Misdemeanors and most Level 6 Felonies served all executed portions of their sentence in the local county jail.
+Misdemeanors and some Level 6 Felonies sentences serve all executed portions of their sentence in the local county jail.
 Inmates receive 1 day of good time credit for every 1 day of actual credit served, essentially causing individuals to served only have of the sentence they were ordered to.

 Level 5 felonies and above must serve 3 days before receiving 1 day of good time credit, essentially serving 75% of their sentence.

 It is important to have solid legal advice when facing any criminal allegation.
 You should know your rights and have someone who knows and understands the law.
 There are additional concerns that each person must be aware of based upon their specific allegations including enhanced

 penalties if future charges come about, current enhancements based upon prior convictions, and other ancillary penalties including the impact of a conviction on your license.